Terradue/doc-developer-sandbox/source/developer/debug.rst

 Hands-On Exercise 2: make a robust workflow and debug it
 ########################################################

 In this exercise we will install a more robust version of the basic workflow.
-Also we will learn how to debug the workflow through the Web GUI.
+Also we will learn how to debug the workflow through the Hadoop JobTracker Web GUI.

 Prerequisite
 =============